openemail/openemail-docs-v1/docs/prerequisite-dns.md

 ### Setup DMARC record

 You can setup a TXT record for your domains' DMARC using the example below.

-You can query DnS like below to check how a DMARC record has been setup

 **To query DNS for an existing entry you can run:**